coleifer/peewee/docs/peewee/crdb.rst

     .. py:method:: run_transaction(callback[, max_attempts=None[, system_time=None[, priority=None]]])

-        :param CockroachDatabase db: database instance.
-        :param callback: callable that accepts a single ``db`` parameter (which will be the same as the value passed above).
+        :param callback: callable that accepts a single ``db`` parameter (which will be the database instance this method is called from).
         :param int max_attempts: max number of times to try before giving up.
         :param datetime system_time: execute the transaction ``AS OF SYSTEM TIME`` with respect to the given value.